 Getting Around in Basel

-There are trams going basically everywhere, and like everything else in Switzerland they’re very punctual.
+Trams are going basically everywhere, and like everything else in Switzerland, they’re very punctual.

 Getting to Basel

 By Train: The Swiss train system is the best I’ve ever experienced.
 The trains are fast, smooth and punctual, and all the stuff that is usually difficult when traveling by train is easy here.
 It can be really expensive traveling with train in Switzerland, but they have countless of great deals and bargains, so you can actually get around really cheap if you ask them about it or read more on their website.